sparkutils/shim/README.md

 ### Version 0.2.0

-The interfaces have been modified a bit to allow for Spark 4.0 support, expressionEncoder will use AgnosticExpressionPathEncoder (which will be removed in 4.1).
+The interfaces have been modified a bit to allow for Spark 4.0 support, expressionEncoder will use AgnosticExpressionPathEncoder (which will be removed in Spark 4.1).

-Spark 0.3.0 will migrate this to 4.x support and this function will throw NotImplementedError.
+Shim 0.3.0 will migrate this to 4.x AgnosticEncoder support and this function will throw NotImplementedError.

 ## What it is not